Articles in this section

 }

-Step 2: In extended Box Plot Segment involves the appearance changing by using the CreateVisual method which is used to create a violin path.
+Step 2: In the extended Box Plot segment, change its appearance by using the CreateVisual method, which is used to create a violin path.

 public class BoxAndWhiskerSegmentExt : BoxAndWhiskerSegment